ecimionatto/conmuncher/README.md

 ## Design
 - 3 thread pools have been provided to increase performance:
     - Report execution scheduled pool.
-    - 5 concurrent connections limit is enforce by connection thread pool size.
+    - 5 concurrent connections limit is enforced by connection thread pool size.
-    - Repository thread pool to improve performance synchonized methods related to keep atomic counting of records.
+    - Repository thread pool mproves the performance due to synchonized methods to keep atomic counting of records.
-- For performance reasons, Monitor is not immutable to avoid creating new instances.
+- For performance reasons Monitor is not immutable in order to avoid creating tons of new instances.
 - For organization purpose, 3 objects are provided:
-    - Server starts and ends sockets connections.
+    - Server singleton starts and ends socket's connections.
-    - Repository is responsible for saving records to file.
+    - Repository object is responsible for saving records to file.
-    - Monitor is responsible for repoting accurate numbers.
+    - Monitor object is responsible for reporting accurate numbers every 10secs.

 ## Assumptions
 - A connection can include more than one sequence of nine digits as long as newline sequences are present between codes.
-- System processing is limited to 5 client connections, but system is not enforcing unique client connections.
+- System processing is limited to 5 client connections, but it does not enforce unique client connections.
 - Monitor has synchronized methods to make sure counter operations are performed atomically, this has performance implications but ensures the correctness of reporting.
 - Testing could be improved by using a mock library, but for simplicity reasons the applications was tested using a combination of integration, unit, and load tests without mocking.